jenkinsci/unity3d-plugin/README.markdown

 * tool and file locations are platform specific
 * only one project can be built at a time per machine

-This plugin aims to make it easier to run Unity3d builds easily in Jenkins, by adding the following features
+This plugin aims to make it easier to run Unity3d builds easily in Jenkins, by adding the following features:

 * log file redirection